Valafi/UE5-Style-Guide/README.md

 #### Reason 1.
 No Global Assets

 Often in code style guides it is written that you should not pollute the global namespace and this follows the same principle.
-When assets are allowed to exist outside of a project folder, it often becomes much harder to enforce a strict structure layout as assets not in a folder encourage the bad behavior of not having to organize assets.
+When assets are allowed to exist outside of a project folder, it often becomes much harder to enforce a strict structure layout because assets not in a folder encourage the bad behavior of not having to organize assets.

 Every asset should have a purpose, otherwise it does not belong in a project.
 If an asset is an experimental test and shouldn't be used by the project it should be put in a [`Developer`](#content-structure--developers-folder) folder.